Press ENTER to search or ESC to close window

 For 3 yellow cards in a school year, an internal suspension follows.
 A letter will go home and your parent(s)/carer(s) will be informed.

-You may need extra care or attention.
-There are several steps that can be taken to engage this care:
+There may be times when you need extra support or guidance.
+There are several steps you can take to access this support:

 The learning coach

-The learning coach is the first point of contact.
-Together with your parents, discuss with the learning coach what is going on and find out what the options are.
+The learning coach is your first point of contact.
+Discuss the situation with the learning coach, together with your parents, and find out what options are available.

-Is more needed than what the learning coach can offer?
-Through the student affairs coordinator, the care team can be called in.
-This creates more opportunities for support.
+Is more support needed than the learning coach can provide?
+The support team can be called in via the Student Affairs Coordinator.
+This opens up more options for additional guidance.

 Various trips are organised at our school.
 You will hear in good time which trip applies to you, when it will take place, where it is going and what the rules regarding this trip are.